-dent with our availability tracking and diurnal detection algorithms.
+After studying sensitivity of n_d , φ , σ_d , we are confident with our availability tracking and diurnal detection algorithms.
 Because we can track blocks with small n_d (less than 20% of stable addresses), large Φ (typical human phase is less than 4 hours), and large σ_d (typical up time is 6 to 10 hours).